Financial-Times/next-monitor-express/README.md

 ## demo
 This is a simple api server to provide the endpoint for `getUserProfileBySession` combing two mocked upstream apis, with every function properly logged in operation-action model and recorded in corresponding metrics.
-It uses descriptive error object (most convinent using [n-error](https://github.com/Financial-Times/n-error)) to throw errors to be handled by a common error-handler.
+It uses descriptive error object (most convenient using [n-error](https://github.com/Financial-Times/n-error)) to throw errors to be handled by a common error-handler.

 ```shell
 make install